Can Financial Aid Apply to Study Abroad?

 Who do I call to check on my financial aid status?

-If you are a Day Campus or Evening Campus student at the Columbia, Missouri campus, check with Registration and Financial Services at (800) 231-2391, ext.
+If you are a Day Campus or Evening Campus student at the Columbia, Missouri campus, check with the Enrollment Service Center at (800) 231-2391, ext.
 7252 or (573) 875-7252.
 If you are from a nationwide/extended campus, check with the financial aid advisor at your campus.

 How can I get an estimate of my federal aid situation?